easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Market Attack:**
 - Position as: "Overwatch prevents the 'rabbit hole effect' where AI generates 200 lines of code on a wrong assumption"
 - Target: Teams burnt by bad AI-generated code (most teams after 6 months of Copilot)
 - Messaging: "GitHub's Copilot let you generate yourself into a corner.
-Q-IDE's Overwatch prevents that."
+Top Dog's Overwatch prevents that."
-- Press angle: "Q-IDE's Overwatch system eliminates the 'tech debt spiral' that plagues AI-generated code"
+- Press angle: "Top Dog's Overwatch system eliminates the 'tech debt spiral' that plagues AI-generated code"

 **Why They Can't Compete:**
 - GitHub wants developers to use Copilot blindly (trust the AI)